 When they start incubating, another problem occurs.
 Humans often accidentally introduced rats and mice to the breeding islands of these birds.
 As albatrosses are not used to having land predators around, they don’t try to avoid predation like that.
 This means the nests are easily accessible and the chicks don’t even know how to defend themselves (see here for a shocking video of mice eating an albatross chick alive).

 The last main problem is the amount of plastic in the sea.
 Albatrosses are quite opportunistic feeders, mainly feeding on krill and fish, but trying other things as they see it.
 This means they can swallow large amounts of plastic, that will accumulate in their stomachs, stopping them to eat more (see here for a video of the result of this).

 Fortunately several organisations work on these problems and for most of them solutions are available.
-There are several measures that can be taken to avoid catching albatrosses with long line fishing, on South Georgia they managed to eradicate all rats from the island and initiatives are taken to clean the seas of plastic.
+Several measures can be taken to avoid catching albatrosses with longline fishing, on South Georgia they managed to eradicate all rats from the island and initiatives are made to clean the seas of plastic.
 However, all these initiatives cost a lot of money.
-The Save the Albatross campaign of birdlife international/RSPB is a good way to support the protection of these magnificent animals.
+The Save the Albatross campaign of birdlife international/RSPB, is an excellent way to support the protection of these magnificent animals.

 With all that help, let’s hope this young bird will be able to reproduce in a couple of years and produce new offspring.